oracle-livelabs/oci/deploying-oci-streaming-service/intro/intro.md

 - **Messaging** - Use Streaming to decouple the components of large systems.
 Producers and consumers can use Streaming as an asynchronous message bus and act independently and at their own pace.

-- **Metric and log ingestion** - Use Streaming as an alternative for traditional file-scraping approaches to help make critical operational data more quickly available for indexing, analysis, and visualization.
+- **Metric and log ingestion** - Use Streaming as an alternative to traditional file-scraping approaches to help make critical operational data more quickly available for indexing, analysis, and visualization.

 - **Web or mobile activity data ingestion** - Use Streaming for capturing activity from websites or mobile apps, such as page views, searches, or other user actions.
 You can use this information for real-time monitoring and analytics, and in data warehousing systems for offline processing and reporting.